kirils-savinihs/stock-analyser/README.md

 	}
 ```

-## Project clases
+## Project's classes

-This project is split in three parts(back end, the main, front end) and uses 4 classes that are in charge of a certain aspect
+This project is split into four parts (data gathering, storing, sorting, sending) and uses 4 classes that are in charge of each.
-of the code.

 ### CompanyStockData & DatabaseManager

-These classes is responsible for backend to get stock data using IEX Trading API  to gather it, store it in a local MySQL database.
+CompanyStockData & DatabaseManager are responsible for getting stock data using IEX Trading API and then storing it in a local MySQL database via JDBC.

 ### StockSorting

-This class is responsible for the main process of the project to calculate useful information of the raw data and gather it in a
-matter that can be send to clients and send the ready data to the JavaMail class.
+This class is responsible for sorting stocks by PE Ratio, Price to sales ratio etc for JavaMail class

 ### JavaMail

 This class is responsible for front end to make sure that the calculated information is send to client’s e-mail in a
 pleasant user interface.
 To do so this class uses MySQL and Java Mail API and CSS.

+This class is responsible for sending the sorted stock info to the clients' e-mail inboxes.
+This class uses MySQL and Java Mail API and CSS.

 ## Running the tests

-This project uses Junit tests to tests the program for errors.
+This project uses Junit tests to test the program for errors.

 ### Break down into end to end tests

-* CompanyStockData & DatabaseManage test methods
+* CompanyStockData & DatabaseManager test methods

 ```
-They check what
-Insert methods names
+//CompanyStockData.java:
+//Checks constructors for CompanyStockData constructors()
+//Checks toString method
+ToStringTest()
+//Checks compareTo method
+comparetTo()

+//DatabaseManager.java:
+//resets DatabaseManager obj
+setUp()
+//closes jdbc connection
+tearDown()
+//tests connection to mysql
+connect()
+//tests adding to database
+add()
+//tests reseting the database
+resetDatabase()
+//tests closing the connection closeConnection()
+//tests getAll method that gets all info from the database getAll()

 ```

 * StockSorting test methods